 The Master of Divinity program prepares students for pastoral ministry.
 We seek to shape whole persons to communicate the gospel and demonstrate its implications in everyday life.
 Pastors and church leaders must be biblically saturated, theologically discerning, and contextually sensitive Christians; to that end, the curriculum focuses on three major areas: biblical, theological, and practical ministry studies.

 We hold steadfastly to the truth and authority of God’s Word, and so we pour ourselves into reading the Bible.
-Our graduates read the whole Bible in the original languages, so that they can interpret it with literary and theological care.
+Our graduates learn to interpret the Bible with literary and theological care.
 Jesus speaks through his Word, so our students see the whole Bible — both Old and New Testaments — pointing to the gospel in a variety of compelling and beautiful ways.

 We shape students to reason biblically by studying systematic theology—grasping the breadth, emphases, and coherence of biblical teaching.
 Furthermore students gain familiarity with the resources of the Christian tradition through study of primary sources in church history.
 They learn to interpret the Bible and their culture by seeing how this was done by Irenaeus and Augustine, Aquinas and Luther, Calvin and Edwards.
 In these historical and systematic studies, we seek to have our minds renewed and sanctified that we might be discerning, wise, and gospel centered in everyday thinking.